-Savvy businesses who rely on local search will already be well aware that the key to getting new customers into their stores is by increasing their online visibility; making sure they can be ‘seen’ by anyone who happens to search for ‘jewellers near me’ or ‘closest cinema’.
+Savvy businesses who rely on a local search will already be well aware that the key to getting new customers into their stores is by increasing their online visibility; making sure they can be ”˜seen’ by anyone who happens to search for ”˜jewellers near me’ or ”˜closest cinema’.

-Thankfully there has also been a number of emerging technological innovations that have leant themselves kindly to helping local businesses, opening up new avenues for customers to bridge the gap between mobile device and store visit.
+Thankfully there has also been several emerging technological innovations that have leant themselves kindly to helping local businesses, opening up new avenues for customers to bridge the gap between mobile device and store visit.
 Have a read below at just some of the emerging technology that is helping shape the landscape of local search marketing and the future of consumer trends.

-Back in 2014 Google found that 55% of teens are using voice search on a daily basis while 41% of adults were doing the same.
-Alpine.AI are now reporting that in January 2018 there were over 1 billion voice searches.
+Back in 2014 Google found that 55% of teens are using voice search daily while 41% of adults were doing the same.
+Alpine is now reporting that in January 2018 there were over 1 billion voice searches.
 This lends credence to the fact that voice search is an increasingly important way for consumers to get local business information, especially given the release of smart speakers into the market.

 As you can see from the graph from KPCB, the stats show that voice-related commands have been risen 35x since 2008, showing a steady improvement in the popularity of this emerging technology.

 The Amazon Echo, Google Home and Apple Homepod have all been picked up by consumers for the sole purpose of increasing the amount that voice search is being used for the online search.
 However, this technology is also available through mobile devices in the form of Siri, Cortana and Google Assistant.
 Between them, they have encouraged mobile users to increasingly use voice search as a quick, easy alternative to typing in a search term, and have all been touted as being the most efficient way to find out business information and directions.